JiujiaZ/Undergrad_Project/README.md

 <a name="intro"></a>
 ## 1. Project Introduction

-With the advancement in computation, mathematical modelling and simulation has became an indespensible tool in understanding complicated biological process.
-However, an *in silico* model without calibration does not have explanatory or prediction power for the phenomenum that we are modelling.
+With the advancement in computation, mathematical modelling and simulation have become an indespensible tool in understanding complicated biological process.
+However, an *in silico* model without careful calibration does not have explanatory or predictive power for the phenomenon that we are modelling.
 Therefore, **parameter estimation** is a crucial step in order to build a physically meaningful model.

-In this project, I reported the chanllenges of parameter estimation in computational immunology, where the amount experimental data are limited.
-I have also illustrated classical parameter estimation techniques **"Genetic Algorithm"** and **"Gauss-Newton iteration"** are not compatible with an state-of-the-art *in silico* model that models respritory infection mechanism.
+In this project, I reported the challenges of parameter estimation in computational immunology, where the amount experimental data is limited.
+I have also illustrated that classical parameter estimation techniques **"Genetic Algorithm"** and **"Gauss-Newton iteration"** are not compatible with a state-of-the-art *in silico* model which represents the innate immune response under respritory infection.

 <a name="thesis"></a>
 ## 2. Thesis